spack/spack/lib/spack/docs/configuration.rst

 -------------------------

 Spack pulls configuration data from files in several directories.
-There are three configuration scopes.
+There are four configuration scopes.
 From lowest to highest:

 1. **defaults**: Stored in ``$(prefix)/etc/spack/defaults/``.
 These are the "factory" settings.
 Users should generally not modify the settings here, but should override them in other configuration scopes.
 The defaults here will change from version to version of Spack.

+2. **system**: Stored in ``/etc/spack``.
+These are settings for this machine, or for all machines on which this file system is mounted.
+The site scope can be used for settings idiosyncratic to a particular machine, such as the locations of compilers or external packages.
+These settings are presumably controlled by someone with root access on the machine.

 2. **site**: Stored in ``$(prefix)/etc/spack/``.
 Settings here affect only *this instance* of Spack, and they override defaults.
 The site